VanSHOE/PreCogEntry/README.md

 However, certain regions have shown a substantial rise in incumbency rates over the last five elections.
 For instance, Goa's incumbency rate increased to 50%, suggesting growing support for incumbent leaders.
 Other states like Gujarat (52.31%) and Maharashtra (45%) also showcase an upward trend in their incumbency rates.
 For Gujarat, it could be possible that this incumbency is due to high economic growth plus having a central leader from the state [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7938696/) [2](https://www.csis.org/analysis/energy-transition-strategies-gujarats-low-carbon-development-pathway).
 Conversely, Tamil Nadu's incumbency rate has dwindled to 21.03% in the recent elections, indicating a stronger inclination towards new leaders.

+#### Change in incumbency factor (Devansh Manu):

+In fact if we just talk about the 2019 Elections, [this thesis](https://cdn.iiit.ac.in/cdn/precog.iiit.ac.in/Publications_files/DevanshManu_Thesis_Elections2019.pdf) pg 49-50 sheds light on the fact that in 2019 incumbency turned even higher.
+The thesis notes that incumbency has indeed proven to be a distinguishing factor in the 2014 and 2019 Indian general elections.
+In 2014, the elections were marked by a robust anti-incumbency sentiment against the governing Congress party, with allegations of corruption and soaring inflation rates fueling public dissatisfaction.
+Conversely, the 2019 elections demonstrated strong pro-incumbency favor towards the then-ruling Narendra Modi government.

+The thesis also notes that this pattern of incumbency preference has been evident in the country since 1998.
+For instance, Atal Bihari Vajpayee from the BJP served two terms, initially from March 1998 to October 1999, and then from October 1999 to May 2004.
+Subsequently, Manmohan Singh from the INC held the office for two terms, from May 2004 to May 2009, and from May 2009 to May 2014.
+Lastly, Narendra Modi has been in power for two consecutive terms, starting from May 2014 to May 2019, and from May 2019 onwards.

 #### Comparative Analysis